stal-ix/stal-ix.github.io/KERNEL.md

 **_Disclaimer:_**<br>
 *This guide is not for the faint of heart!
 It assumes that you have an idea of what a statically linked kernel is and know how to build it for your hardware in some source-based distro.*

+Also you can use any suitable kernel for your hardware, with:

+* MGLRU enabled
+* transparent huge pages enabled
+* cgroupsv2
+* all usual pseudo fs, like proc, debugfs, sysfs, devptsfs, tmpfs
+* zram

 ---

 This guide implies ix package manager in your PATH: